Student Residency Classification for Tuition and Fee Purposes

 - An applicant shall not qualify for in-state residency classification if any of the following is true:

 - To qualify as a Delaware resident for in-state residency classification purposes, the person on whom the classification depends must have been domiciled in Delaware for at least twelve consecutive months as of the first day of classes in the semester or session for which the classification is sought.
 In-state residency classification shall apply for the entire semester or session and thereafter until changed.

-- It shall be the applicant’s responsibility to notify the University of any changes in circumstance that might result in termination of in-state residency classification.
+- It shall be the applicant’s responsibility to notify the University of any changes in circumstances that might result in termination of in-state residency classification.
 In-state residency classification shall terminate one year after the person on whom the classification depends ceases to be a domiciliary of Delaware.

 - It is the applicant’s responsibility to provide accurate and complete information as required for initial classification, and any subsequent re-classification.
 In the event that incomplete, false or misleading information is presented, the University may revoke in-state status and may take disciplinary action against the applicant as provided in the University’s Student Code of Conduct.
 If in-state residency classification is granted on the basis of incomplete, false, or misleading information, the University reserves the right to retroactively assess all out-of-state charges for each semester or term during which the applicant was incorrectly classified as an in-state resident.